Many Singaporeans have called for a minimum wage to be applied across all industries to ensure that all Singaporeans can

 However, if a minimum wage were to be pegged at S$6, some businesses that are overly depended on cheap foreign labour might scale down or close.
 Total employment would fall from E2 to E4.
 At the same time, some locals who previously chose not to work at a lower wage would be enticed back to work, increasing local employment back to E3.

 While some have raised concerns about how the minimum wage in Singapore would eventually become maximum wage, Professor Hui argues that this is not the case.

 Firstly, while this argument could have some traction in a labour surplus economy, it is unlikely to happen in Singapore’s context.
 Due to our tight labour market, Singapore enjoys almost full employment.

 Hui also adds that “If it is true that employers would not go beyond the minimum wage, were such a system to be introduced, then there is no reason to expect them to behave any differently where there is no minimum wage system.
 In such circumstances, training and skills upgrading would also be ineffective in raising workers’ incomes”

-2) Minimum wage will cause Singapore to lose her competitiveness
+2) The minimum wage will cause Singapore to lose her competitiveness

 One of the most common arguments against minimum wage in Singapore goes along the lines of what we learnt in social studies in secondary school (at least for my generation):

 “We are not a resource rich state like Scandinavia or Australia.
 Our country is small, with no natural resources.
 We survive because of our competitive edge.
 Minimum Wage will erode that competitiveness!
 We simply cannot afford to have minimum wage and still survive especially when our Southeast Asian neighbour China and India have so much workers who are willing to work for a cheaper rate.”

 The question is: Can a developed nation like Singapore with a much higher cost of living really compete with a developing country in terms of wages?
 For instance, the average monthly wages in Philippines and Vietnam is US$280 and US$145 respectively, do Singaporeans really want to compete with that given our high cost of living?